The Two RV Gypsies: Full-Time RVers

 USA map showing location of Massachusetts

 While driving on Route 7 in Sheffield city in the western-most county of Massachusetts, Berkshire County, which is just north of the Connecticut border and about twenty minutes east of the New York state line, the two RV Gypsies spotted a sign for Butler Sculpture Park.
-So Lee made a quick right hand turn and drove about 1.6 miles.
+So Lee Duquette made a quick right hand turn and drove about 1.6 miles.
 Then the next sign took the two RV Gypsies off the beaten path, up a dirt/gravel driveway to the hilltops of the lush southern Berkshires.
 The road was curvy and narrow, with only room for one car, and the two RV Gypsies just hoped that they did not meet another car on the road.
+(They were in their toad, not their RV).

-Once parked, the two RV Gypsies entered a building and saw a map and an indoor gallery with several large sculptures under the soaring sixteen-foot high ceiling.
-Smaller pieces were also displayed including the one shown below, which his wife knitted.
+Below: Once parked, the two RV Gypsies entered a building and saw a map and an indoor gallery with several large sculptures under the soaring sixteen-foot high ceiling.
+Smaller pieces were also displayed including the one shown below, which were hand knitted.

-Mr. Butler completely and totally ignored Karen Duquette!
+Mr. Butler completely and totally ignored Karen Duquette, who was standing right next to Lee!

 Lee Duquette at the top of the stairs